 The Yin & Yang of Athleisure

-This divide was incidentally lain bare on August 5, the day that Outdoor Voices relaunched under once-ousted founder Tyler "Ty" Haney and District Vision released its Fall/Winter 2025 collection.
+This divide was incidentally lain bare on August 5, the day that both Outdoor Voices relaunched under once-ousted founder Tyler "Ty" Haney and District Vision released its Fall/Winter 2025 collection.

 This is not a comparison of two wholly disparate companies, mind you.
 Their near-simultaneous but otherwise unrelated launches simply offers an opportunity to consider two sides of the athleisure coin.